 He likens an overactive mind to being in a boat in the middle of the ocean, with tumultuous waves swelling around you.
 The ocean appears to be in upheaval, but in reality, it is only so on the surface.
 At its greatest depths it is naturally silent.

-Transcendental meditation is particularly well suited to such hyperactive folk, as it doesn’t take nearly as much discipline to successfully complete a session (as with your more common mindfulness techniques) and has been shown to achieve levels of relaxation deeper than your deepest level of sleep when practiced correctly.
+Transcendental meditation is particularly well suited to such hyperactive folk.
+Completing a successional session takes less discipline compared to more common mindfulness techniques.
+TM has also been shown to achieve levels of relaxation deeper than your deepest level of sleep when practiced correctly.

 First thing’s first – you have to decide on a mantra.
 Picking your mantra has two basic requirements.

-The first is that it must be a meaningless sound.
-This is because the mantra is not meant to be a point of focus for your meditation session.
-Rather, it is simply there to help you rest your attention on something that doesn’t promote conscious thought.
-This helps your mind descend into lesser conscious levels of thinking, until eventually achieving inner silence.
+First, there must be a meaningless sound.
+Do not make this mantra the point of focus for your meditation session.
+Instead, use the mantra to help you rest your attention on something that doesn’t promote conscious thought.
+Your mind will descend into lesser conscious levels of thinking, until eventually achieving inner silence.

-The second is that its vibration must have a resonance to it.
-We can think of the well-known “Om” used by yogis for centuries.
-This is supposed to match the natural vibrational frequency of the mind, which in turn will soothe and quieten it as it is attracted to your chosen mantra.
+Second, the vibration must have a resonance to it.
+Think of the well-known “Om” used by yogis for centuries.
+This is supposed to match the natural vibrational frequency of the mind.
+In turn, it will soothe and quieten it as it is attracted to your chosen mantra.

 After you’ve chosen your mantra, set aside some time and find a seat to position yourself comfortably sitting upright.
 Close your eyes and take a few deep breaths to relax.